aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 Once the chart was inserted and filled with data, you are able to change its appearance.
 [Shape.Chart](http://www.aspose.com/api/java/words/com.aspose.words/classes/Shape/properties/getChart\(\)/) property contains all chart related options available through the public API.
 For example, let's change Chart title or legend behavior:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-ChartAppearance-ChangeChartAppearanceUsingShapeChartObject.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-ChartAppearance-changeChartAppearanceUsingShapeChartObject.java" >}}

 The code generates the followings results: